 - Playing with Time - Introduction + Exercise

-- Time Through The Panels Exercise WORKSHOP Video
+- Time Through the Panels WORKSHOP (18 minute video)

 - Time Through The Panels Exercise WORKSHOP PDF

 - Bonus: SAW Favorite In-Class Exercise.
 Steve Canyon, Building Panel by Panel